Rosa Vercellana: The mausoleum

 As the Savoy family refused to allow Vercellana to be buried next to her husband in the Pantheon, her children had a mausoleum built for her in a similar form (if on a smaller scale) in Turin, next to the road to the Castello di Mirafiori.
-The circular, copper-domed, neoclassical monument, surmounted by a latin cross and surrounded by a large park, was designed by Angelo Dimezzi and completed in 1888.
+The circular, copper-domed, neoclassical monument, surmounted by a Latin cross and surrounded by a large park, was designed by Angelo Dimezzi and completed in 1888.

-In 1970 it was purchased by the Turin city council from a descendant of Rosa Vercellana for the sum of 132 million lire.
-The park was opened to the public two years later but almost immediately the mausoleum was broken into and the remains of Vercellana and her descendants were mutilated by people searching for jewels.
-Further acts of vandalism took place over subsequent years and the structure fell into a state of dereliction.
-Major restoration work was carried out at the start of the twenty-first century and the park was re-opened to the public in 2005.
+In 1970, it was purchased by the Turin city council from a descendant of Rosa Vercellana for the sum of 132 million lire.
+The park was opened to the public two years later but almost immediately, the mausoleum was broken into, and the remains of Vercellana and her descendants were mutilated by people searching for jewels.
+Further acts of vandalism took place over subsequent years, and the structure fell into a state of dereliction.
+Major restoration work was carried out at the start of the twenty-first century, and the park was reopened to the public in 2005.